AAbella7529/AAbella7529/README.md

 🌱  I am currently Upskilling / Reskilling in Cyber Security, Linux, and Python.

-💞️  I’m looking to collaborate on Cyber Security using unix bash scripting.
+💞️  I’m looking to collaborate on Cyber Security using bash shell scripting.

 📫  To get intouch you can follow me in Discord, this is my username --->   A_Abella2871